IPS (Individual Pension Scheme)

 That means you can play catch-up on past years of service if, at that time, you paid in less than the maximum that would have been allowed under the 80% rule.
 You can do it in one fell swoop or spread the catch-up payments over a number of years.

-You can also claim full deduction of the premiums from your taxable profit for that fiscal year.
-On top of which, of course, you can pay in your pension promise premiums for the fiscal year then ending.
+You can also claim full deduction of the contributions from your taxable profit for that financial year.
+On top of that, you can of course also pay in your IPS contributions for the financial year then ending.

-Tip: as a small company you can not only take advantage of the lower rate of corporation tax but also create extra space for your IPP.
-That way, you pay 20% corporation tax on your first 100,000 euros of profit.
-One condition is that you have to pay yourself a minimum annual salary of 45,000 euros.
-Your higher salary therefore allows you to pay more into your IPP.
+Tip: as a small company you can benefit from the lower rate of corporation tax and at the same time create extra space for your IPS.
+That way, you pay 20% corporation tax on your first 100 000 euros of profit.
+One condition, however, is that you pay yourself an annual salary of at least 45 000 euros.
+Your higher salary therefore allows you to pay more into your individual pension scheme.

-TIP: if the limit imposed by the 80% rule means you have no further tax-friendly options for building up a supplementary pension or if your business currently lacks the financial elbow room to fund one, a KBC Keyman Benefit Plan means you can still protect your family by making the death cover the principal cover.
+Tip: if the limit imposed by the 80% rule means you don’t have any scope in terms of tax relief to build up a supplementary pension or if your business currently lacks the financial resources to fund one, the KBC Keyman Pension Plan ensures your next of kin are not left empty-handed due to the fact that you can also take out death cover as your main cover.

 Combine an Individual Pension Scheme (IPS) with a VSPSS or social VSPSS for a maximum supplementary pension.
-Making deposits into a Voluntary Supplementary Pension Scheme for the Self-Employed offers greater benefits than deposits into an IPS, but the contribution must not exceed a certain threshold of the net taxable income.
+Paying into a Voluntary Supplementary Pension Scheme for the Self-Employed offers greater benefits than paying into an IPS, but the contribution must not exceed a certain threshold of the net taxable income.

 We therefore recommend that you first get the maximum tax benefit from your standard or social VSPSS, and subsequently supplement it with the tax benefit from an IPS.